Creating a Career Development Plan: Tips and Strategies

 Steps to Create Your Career Development Plan

-A career development plan requires evaluating strengths and weaknesses in the skillsets and then taking proactive steps towards professional growth.
+Making a career development plan involves analyzing strengths and weaknesses in skillsets then taking active steps toward professional development.

-The first step in establishing your career development plan is to evaluate your current competencies, skillsets strengths, areas of strength, and areas that require improvement.
+The first step in creating your career development plan is to assess your current skills, abilities, strengths, and areas for improvement.

 Consider these questions:

-When you’ve created your short-term career plan, you should create an actionable plan of the steps needed to reach each desired goal.
+When you’ve created your short-term career plan, you should create an actionable list of steps required to achieve each goal.

 Plan an actionable one that includes: